-Security screening checkpoint requirements are summarized in Table 4-64.
-The existing checkpoint is short of total recommended space needs in the long-term.
+Security screening checkpoint requirements are summarized in Table 4-66.
+The existing checkpoint is short of recommended space needs now.
 It is anticipated GFK will require a third lane to process passengers by PAL 4 to meet peak demands and desired level of service.
 Without a third screening lane queue times are modeled to approach 12 minutes by PAL 4.
-As a result, additional space will be needed for the checkpoint.
+Thus, additional space will be needed for the checkpoint.
 It is recommended GFK plan for possible TSA expansion options for processing passengers.
 Additional queuing and processing space may also be needed to dedicate to the TSA Pre-Check program which is not accounted for in the calculations.